 There is debate around the issues of health insurance mandates.
 Proponents contend that mandates are necessary to ensure that insured individuals have adequate access to a broad spectrum of health care and do not have to turn to public-sector health care because they have insufficient private health insurance coverage.
-However, opponents state that excessive mandates add to the cost of health insurance and result in employers dropping employee health insurance, spending more for coverage, and/or passing costs on to their employees as companies and workers can no longer afford basic insurance.
+However, opponents state that excessive mandates add to the cost of health insurance for everyone and result in employers dropping employee health insurance, spending more for coverage and/or passing costs on to their employees.